alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 The Messenger of Allah ﷺ said concerning bid'ah: **“Beware of newly introduced matters, for every newly introduced matter is a bid'ah (an innovation), and every bid'ah (in religion) is a going astray.”**

 **Finally**, may Allah Ta'ala grant us success and make us steadfast in adhering to the truth and the path of guidance.
+May Allah bless our Prophet Muhammad ﷺ.